tinacms/tina.io/content/blog/tinacms-ui-whats-next.md

 ### Why separate `alerts` and `react-alerts`?

 TinaCMS is designed to be framework agnostic.
-We have started with react as the main implementation because it is the framework that the team is most familiar with.
+We started with React as the main implementation because it is the framework that the team is most familiar with.
 This separation allows us to separate the domain from the view library so that TinaCMS will be accessible to more use-cases.

 ### Why are some packages scoped to `@tinacms`?

 Packages are scoped to `@tinacms` when they are fundamental pieces of content management.
-The rules on this are not well defined yeah.
+The rules on this are not well defined yet.